 No one starts a new job expecting to pursue legal action against their employer.
 Alas, the sober reality is that you are likely to face illegal employment practices at some point.
 Should you be placed in this unfortunate position, you need to feel confident that your employer won’t retaliate against your complaints.
-It is critical for you to understand your rights in the workplace, the types of retaliation that are legally prohibited, how to fight back if you encounter them, and how you are protected by California employment law.
+It is critical for you to understand your rights in the workplace, the types of retaliation that are legally prohibited, how to fight back if you encounter them, and how you are protected by Orange County employment law.

 Retaliation occurs when you are denied certain rights after speaking out against his employer for unfair or illegal actions.
 The employer might retaliate against you by, for example, denying you benefits or overtime pay, or even unjustly firing you.
 It is vital for you to recognize that you have the right to report potential illegal activity by your employer, and that you are protected against employer retaliation when you do.